Dr Rose Martin

 It is clear that future reconstruction of Syrian civil society will require a critical historicizing of dance in Syria, extending beyond dominant political and cultural narratives, recognizing existing cultural pluralism.
 This research intends to fill a void within current discourse, contributing to new knowledge of dance, culture and politics in the Arab world.
 This project would utilize funding to engage in fieldwork to gather the stories from those within Syrian diaspora populations, and to construct creative dance documentaries.

-This project will result in a book publication (IB Tauris, London) in late 2018.
+This project will result in a book publication (IB Tauris, London) in 2019.

 Teaching | Current

-I will be on research and study leave in 2018.
+I am on research and study leave in 2018.

 Current PhD supervision:

 Sophie Williams - Fostering indigenous performative knowledge (co-supervision with Dr. Arapera Ngaha)

 Nicole Pereria - Community dance, leadership and worship (co-supervision with AP Nicholas Rowe)